V2X-Real: a Large-Scale Dataset for Vehicle-to-Everything Cooperative Perception: Introduction

-To this end, we introduce the V2X-Real, a large-scale multi-modal multi-view dataset tailored for V2X research, including 33K LiDAR frames, 171K Camera images and over 1.2M 3D bounding box annotations.
+To this end, we introduce the V2X-Real, a large-scale multi-modal multi-view dataset tailored for V2X research, including 33K LiDAR frames, 171K camera images and over 1.2M 3D bounding box annotations.
 The proposed dataset is collected via two smart infrastructure and two autonomous vehicles equipped with full sensor suits (Fig.~\ref{fig:pipeline}).
 To ensure the data diversity, we gather the data in two types of scenarios \ie, V2X smart intersection and V2V corridors.
-With over 75 hours of collected driving logs, we carefully curate and select 70 representative scenarios to form the final dataset.
-Unlike previous datasets, V2X-Real is exclusively collected in urban and freeway environments, featuring an average of 36 objects per scene.
+With over 75 hours of collected driving logs, we carefully curate and select 68 representative scenarios to form the final dataset.
+Unlike previous datasets, V2X-Real is primarily collected in urban environments, featuring an average of 36 objects per scene.
 Such environments offer a high density of traffic and a significant presence of vulnerable road users, providing rich challenging scenarios for V2X cooperative perception research.
 To innovate and support a wide range of research interests in V2X cooperative perception, the dataset is divided into four specialized sub-datasets based on the type of ego agent and their collaboration modes: V2X-Real-VC for {V}ehicle-{C}entric, V2X-Real-IC for {I}nfrastructure-{C}entric, V2X-Real-V2V for {V}ehicle-to-{V}ehicle, and V2X-Real-I2I for {I}nfrastructure-to-{I}nfrastructure cooperative perception.

 The key contributions can be summarized as follows: \begin{itemize} \item We build V2X-Real, the first open large-scale real-world dataset designed for V2X cooperative perception.
-According to ego agent's type and its collaboration mode, we derive 4 sub-datasets tailored for vehicle-centric, infrastructure-centric, V2V and I2I cooperative perception. \item We provide over 1.2M annotated bounding boxes of 10 object categories with 33K LiDAR frames and 171K multi-view camera data. \item We conduct comprehensive benchmarks for multi-class multi-agent V2X cooperative perception for V2X-Real-VC, V2X-Real-IC, V2X-Real-V2V, and V2X-Real-I2I.
-We will release all the benchmark codes. \end{itemize}
+According to ego agent's type and its collaboration mode, we derive 4 sub-datasets tailored for vehicle-centric, infrastructure-centric, V2V and I2I cooperative perception. \item We provide over 1.2M annotated bounding boxes of 10 object categories with 33K LiDAR frames and 171K multi-view camera data. \item We conduct comprehensive benchmarks for multi-class multi-agent V2X cooperative perception for V2X-Real-VC, V2X-Real-IC, V2X-Real-V2V, and V2X-Real-I2I. \end{itemize}